What Are the Most Common Dental Emergencies?

 If you’ve cracked a tooth, it’s important to visit our office as soon as possible.
 Without treatment, the crack can worsen and affect the tooth even more.
 If the crack spreads to the root, you’ll need a root canal to prevent an infection.

+A lost filling or crown can expose your tooth to bacteria and chip your tooth.
 If you lose a crown, visit your dentist as soon as possible.
 The dentist may be able to reseat the crown, but the tooth may become sensitive to hot and cold temperatures until you visit the dentist.

 If you notice that something is caught between your teeth, rinse your mouth with warm water and gently use dental floss to try and dislodge the object.
 If you cannot remove the object, contact your dentist.